 Lives in Nevada

 Chuck McClatchey retired at the age of 61 after being diagnosed with early onset Alzheimer’s.
 He had served 21 years in the US Air Force as a C141 Flight Engineer and retired as a Master Sargent.
-Chuck then worked for The State of Arizona for 21 years retiring as Electrical Operations Superintendent.
-After deciding to become a fierce dementia advocate he started talking to group about living life after this diagnosis.
+Chuck then worked for the state of Arizona for 21 years retiring as Electrical Operations Superintendent.
+After deciding to become a fierce dementia advocate he started talking to groups about living life after this diagnosis.
 He was selected to the 2016 Alzheimer’s Association National Early Stage Advisory Group.

 Chuck now lives in Las Vegas, Nevada with his care partner Bobbie, where he is still talking to groups and being involved in drug trials, while saving time for golf and travel.

 Laurie was diagnosed with Early Onset Alzheimer’s & FTD in August of 2013 at the age of 55.
 Unable to continue a professional career she turned her focus towards helping others through their dementia journey.
 Laurie and her husband Roy, work continuously to identify triggers that cause confusion and make adjustments to overcome obstacles.

 She is a Dementia Mentor and active in many support groups.
 On her website, dementiadaze.com, Laurie shares her feelings, challenges, symptoms and adjustments in hopes of encouraging other Persons with Dementia and care partners to explore ways to live beyond dementia.